mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 A Design System needs ongoing maintenance, support, and tender loving care for it to truly thrive.

-> A style guide is an artifact of design process.
+> A style guide is an artefact of design process.
 A design system is a living, funded product with a roadmap & backlog, serving an ecosystem. - Nathan Curtis

 To prevent the system from being eroded by a series of one-off changes, we need to make changes at the system-level rather than at application-level.